-The automated public toilet: modern convenience, or increasingly costly illusion?
+The automated public toilet: modern convenience, or increasingly costly illusion of self cleaning toilets?

-The promise of fully self-cleaning public facilities is in some ways just like the promise of self-driving cars: overhyped and always just out of reach.
+The promise of fully self cleaning public toilet facilities is in some ways just like the promise of self-driving cars: overhyped and always just out of reach.
 It’s a huge selling point, and extremely appealing to councils looking to contain or even reduce maintenance costs.

 The upfront cost is higher (typically 300% higher than a traditional toilet facility), but the operating costs will be lower.
 That’s the story.